esan94/beating_stock_markets/README.md

 ### exploring_data

  In this section we find a notebook called *categorical_data_exploratory.ipynb* which is an exploratory analysis about *db_bsm_categorical.csv*.
-To see the analysis you could:
+Also a rmd called *financial_data_exploratory.rmd* which is an exploratory analysis of *db_bsm_financial.csv* and a time series analysis of the *db_bsm_financial.csv* where I decompose the close time serie in seasonality, trend and deploy an ARIMA among other analysis as well.
+To see these analysis you could:

- 1. Copy the HTML code in *categorical_data_exploratory.html* in a .txt file changing the extension to .html.
+ 1. Copy the HTML files in a .txt file changing the extension to .html.
- 2. Clone the repo and run the html
+ 2. Clone the repo and run the html.
  3. Clone the repo and deploy all notebook in a anaconda workspace.
+For the .rmd you need R statistic.

  ### bsm_financial_data